- What do we mean by “physical activity”?

 - reduce, or help with type 2 diabetes control

-- reduce your risk of blood pressure, heart, and breathing problems
+- reduce your risk of high blood pressure, heart, and breathing problems

 Physical activity guidelines